TFR-05 Transfer of Mortgage, Charge or Lease

 This process will only apply where the entire lease is being converted to freehold.
 Where only part of the lease is to be transferred into freehold, a partial surrender of the lease must precede the transfer of land document.

 Crown land may also be transferred into the fee simple subject to conditions in accordance with s.75 of the LAA.
-This land is known as conditional tenure land (see section 12.1.14 of the Land Titles Registration practice manual).
+This land is known as conditional tenure land (see CRW-01 Crown Land - General).